 You may think that Liberate spends the year organising Channel Islands Pride ready for September(!), in fact we spend most of the year talking – talking to people about diversity and inclusion through our educational sessions, but also through our campaigning work to bring about change within the Channel Islands on various issues.

-These are the issues that we are currently working on:
+These are the issues that we are currently working on (click on the titles for more details):

 Another issue left over from the work promised by the States of Jersey in 2015 is the need for divorce to be less contentious by removing the ability for one partner to blame the other for the breakdown.
 This work also includes the question of adultery as it is legally defined, currently the definition is unequal as adultery can only happen in a particular way.